 Angelo State Student Clinic

 Angelo State University and Shannon Clinic are partners for the service of ASU Student Health.
-ASU students are able to receive the excellence of Shannon Clinic's medical care on the ASU campus (at the Campus Clinic) and also at four nearby urgent care locations.
+ASU students are able to receive the excellence of Shannon Clinic's medical care on the ASU campus (at the Campus Clinic) and also at three nearby urgent care locations.

 For transportation options to Urgent Care–South or Urgent Care–West, please visit the Ram Tram website for more details.